Rae2480/ip/docs/README.md

 ## Getting Started
 ### Installation
-To use Viktor, ensure you have Java 11 or later installed.
+To use Viktor, ensure you have Java 17.
 Follow these steps:
 1. Download `viktor.jar` from the release page.
 2. Open a terminal and navigate to the folder containing `viktor.jar`.
 3. Run Viktor with: